 'Undrafted but undaunted': Oilers' Colby Cave dies at 25

+'Undrafted but undaunted': Oilers' Colby Cave dies at 25Edmonton Oilers center Colby Cave (12) takes a shot as Vegas Golden Knights defenseman Shea Theodore defends during the third period of an NHL hockey game Sunday, March 17, 2019, in Las Vegas.
+The Golden Knights won, 6-3.
+(AP Photo/Isaac Brekken)

-TORONTO (AP) — Edmonton Oilers forward Colby Cave died Saturday after a brain bleed this week.
+TORONTO (AP) -- Colby Cave, an excellent teammate whose lone goal for the Edmonton Oilers this season came on an “awesome” rush down the ice, died Saturday after a brain bleed this week.
 He was 25.

-The NHL club confirmed Cave’s death with a statement from his family:
+The NHL club did not say what caused the bleed.
+Cave’s agent, Jason Davidson, has said the condition did not appear linked to the coronavirus.

-“Our Colby was loved dearly by us, his family and friends, the entire hockey community, and many more.
-We thank everyone for their prayers during this difficult time."
+“Our Colby was loved dearly by us, his family and friends, the entire hockey community, and many more," his family said in a statement.

 NHL Commissioner Gary Bettman said Cave’s “life and hockey career, though too short, were inspiringly emblematic of the best of our game.”